ggkovacs/gulp-sitebuild-starter-kit/README.md

 ## Getting Started

-- Install dependencies: `npm i -g gulp-cli && npm i`
+- Install dependencies: `npm i -g gulp-cli && npm i` or `yarn global add gulp-cli && yarn`
-- Run `npm start` to preview and watch for changes
+- Run `npm start` or `yarn start` to preview and watch for changes
-- Run `npm run compile` to build and optimize your sitebuild
+- Run `npm run compile` or `yarn compile` to build and optimize your sitebuild

 ## Browser Support